JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### When will Compose Multiplatform become Stable?

-Compose Multiplatform is Stable for Android and desktop, while the iOS platform support is in Alpha, and web is Experimental.
+Compose Multiplatform is Stable for Android and desktop, while the iOS platform support is in Beta, and web is in Alpha.

-We are planning to promote Compose Multiplatform for iOS to Beta and Compose Multiplatform for web to Alpha in 2024.
+We are planning to promote Compose Multiplatform for iOS to Stable and Compose Multiplatform for web to Beta in 2025.
 There are no specific dates for stabilizing support for these platforms.
 For more information on stability statuses, see [Supported platforms](supported-platforms.md).

 ### What about future support for web targets in Kotlin and Compose Multiplatform?

 We're currently focusing resources on WebAssembly (Wasm), which shows great potential.
-You can experiment with our new [Kotlin/Wasm backend](https://kotlinlang.org/docs/wasm-overview.html) and [Compose Multiplatform for web](https://kotl.in/wasm-compose-example) powered by Wasm.
+You can experiment with our new [Kotlin/Wasm backend](https://kotlinlang.org/docs/wasm-overview.html) and [Compose Multiplatform for Web](https://kotl.in/wasm-compose-example) powered by Wasm.

 As for the JS target, the Kotlin/JS backend has already reached Stable status.
 In Compose Multiplatform, due to resource constraints, we've shifted our focus from JS Canvas to Wasm, which we believe holds more promise.